 There is no best answer to whether a Sole Proprietorship or Limited Liability Company is the best entity.

-- Do you have a large amount of personal assets (House, Car, Retirement, Child Funds)?
+- Do you have a large number of personal assets (house, Car, Retirement, Child Funds)?

 - Do you plan to grow your business and need to raise future capital?